 In this opinion feature, Dr. Annabelle Atkin — an assistant professor in the Department of Human Development and Family Studies at Purdue University in West Lafayette, IN — explores the unique challenges that Multiracial people face in attaining and maintaining well-being, and offers suggestions on how to mitigate those challenges.

 This article capitalizes the names of all racial groups.
-Although Medical News Today does not usually capitalize the term “white” when referring to racial identities, as we acknowledge that it does not encompass a shared lived experience, we have left it capitalized in this feature in order to reflect the author’s professional preference.
+Although Medical News Today does not usually capitalize the term “white” when referring to racial identities, we acknowledge that it does not encompass a shared lived experience, so we have left it capitalized in order to reflect the author’s professional preference.

 “I thought you were full Asian,” a professor of color once told me.
-“I didn’t know you were Asian!” a native Korean friend had told me a couple of years before.
+“I didn’t know you were Asian!” a native Korean friend told me a couple of years ago.

 Being Multiracial is often complicated for people to understand.
-This is especially the case in the context of the United States, where the dominant White group has fought to establish and maintain a clear color line throughout history to justify the oppression of People of Color.
+This is especially true in the United States, where the dominant White group has fought to establish and maintain a clear color line throughout history to justify the oppression of People of Color.

 The racial groups we know today are not biological.
 They were created, or socially constructed.
 And they are always changing.
 Just take a look at how the U.S. Census categories have shifted across the decades.

 Multiracial children from the union of people of two or more different racial backgrounds do not fit neatly into people’s understanding of race as consisting of mutually exclusive categories.
 The mere existence of Multiracial people challenges the idea that racial groups are distinct, presenting a challenge to White supremacy, which is rooted in the belief in White racial purity.